revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

   title = 'angularDemoProject';
 }
 ```
-- `selector` – just name given for the component.
-In the `index.html` file, `<app-root>` tag corresponds to component’s selector.
+- `selector` – just the name given for the component.
+In the `index.html` file, the `<app-root>` tag corresponds to the component’s selector.
 By doing so, Angular will inject the corresponding template of the component.
 ```html
 <body>
   <app-root></app-root>
 </body>
 ```
 - `templateUrl` - points to an HTML file that defines what you see on your application.
-- `styleUrls` - points to set of CSS file that defines styles or design for application
+- `styleUrls` - points to a set of CSS files that define styles or designs for the  application

 </blockquote>
 </details>